Awembom/Exercises-in-Strings/README.md

 # Exercises-in-Strings
-Exercises form python for beginners under strings from the book titled introduction to python programming by Gowrishanker S.
+Exercises from introduction to python programming by Gowrishanker S. from the book titled introduction to python programming by Gowrishanker S.